 This project is fully open source and welcomes your input.
 You can find all hardware files, firmware, and docs in our GitHub repository.
 Also available is an example sketch and documentation for interfacing with an ESP8266 master controller using the Arduino IDE.

 The AquaPing is composed of 43 total electronic components, of which 29 are unique.
 Everything except the interfacing header are surface-mount and all can be sourced from Mouser Electronics, which is Crowd Supply’s parent company.
-The PCBs will be panelized for efficient pick-and-place assembly.
-We have obtained quotes from multiple assembly houses both in the USA and overseas.
-The Asian fabs also have massive parts inventory as backup to Mouser.
-Sufficient parts are in our inventory to begin a limited production run at the conclusion of the campaign.
+The PCBs are panelized for efficient pick-and-place assembly.
 A small rectangular plastic structure is glued to the assembled PCB to enclose the MEMS microphone and form a Helmholtz resonator, which is visible in photos of the assembled PCB.
 This part can be inexpensively 3D printed using a variety of local sources.
 Updates and modifications to the firmware can be accomplished by the user with either: 1) a TI MSP430 Launchpad connected to the Test and Reset terminals using the Spy-bi-Wire protocol or 2) an Olimex MSP430-BSL to download pre-compiled binaries via the I2C interface.

 "The AquaPing is an ultra-low power smart sensor that provides isolated water leak detection, even behind walls without contact with pipes. "